KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 **Symbolic Counterparts**
 Osiris (as lord of the dead — L₄ DL judicial function
-in the centropic cascade to L₃ DS post‑restoration
+in the centropic cascade to L₃ DS post-restoration
 operative function)
-Yama (the judicial‑function aspect specifically;
+Yama (the judicial-function aspect specifically;
 Yama is a composite figure whose primary registry
 placement is at L₀ Khaon / VOS resonance for the
-dissolution‑time function, with the judicial aspect
+dissolution-time function, with the judicial aspect
 as the relevant counterpart to Hades)
 Anubis (guardian of the threshold)